DataDog/stratus-red-team/docs/attack-techniques/supported-platforms.md

 # Supported Platforms

-## AWS

-To use Stratus Red Team attack techniques against AWS, you need to be authenticated prior to running it.
-See: [Connecting to your cloud account](https://stratus-red-team.cloud/user-guide/getting-started/#connecting-to-your-cloud-account).

-## Kubernetes

-Stratus Red Team also supports [Kubernetes attack techniques](https://stratus-red-team.cloud/attack-techniques/kubernetes/).
+Stratus Red Team currently supports AWS and Kubernetes.
-It does **not** create a Kubernetes cluster for you.
-Instead, it assumes you're already authenticated against a test Kubernetes cluster with `kubectl` and uses your default context.

-As a rule of thumb, Stratus Red Team detonates attack techniques against the cluster you see when running `kubectl cluster-info`.

-Tested with: Minikube and AWS EKS.
+See [Connecting to your cloud account](https://stratus-red-team.cloud/user-guide/getting-started/#connecting-to-your-cloud-account) for setup instructions.

 ## Future Support for Additional Platforms